COVID-19 Update: Read messageHide message »

 - Clean air conditioner filters on a regular basis.
 Keep the front and back of units unobstructed

-- Use energy-efficient lighting: ENERGY STAR LEDs operate cooler and cost you less to use.
-See our guide for buying the right LED for your home
+- Use energy-efficient lighting: ENERGY STAR LEDs operate cooler and cost you less to use

-- Caulk around window and door frames; use weather stripping on exterior doors and windows.
-Watch a DIY video on how to air seal door and windows
+- Caulk around window and door frames; use weather stripping on exterior doors and windows

 - To block heat and sunlight, plant shade trees on the east and west sides of your home

-- Improve window efficiency: Most windows can be repaired at a fraction of the cost.
-See our guide on repairing or replacing windows
+- Improve window efficiency: Most windows can be repaired at a fraction of the cost of getting new windows

 Heading to the beach or maybe camping?
 The last thing you want to worry about while you are away is your energy bills.
 Take these steps reduce energy waste before you leave home.